nlbse2025/code-comment-classification/README.md

 The competition participants must use the provided data to train/test their classifiers, which should outperform the baselines.

-Details on how to participate in the competition are [here](https://colab.research.google.com/drive/1GhpyzTYcRs8SGzOMH3Xb6rLfdFVUBN0P?usp=sharing).
+Details on how to participate in the competition are available in our [Google Colab notebook](https://colab.research.google.com/drive/1GhpyzTYcRs8SGzOMH3Xb6rLfdFVUBN0P?usp=sharing).

 - [Citing Related Work](#citing-related-work)
 - [Data for classification](#data-for-classification)